Comparing My Approach to Spinoza's

 Your approach: You teach that Gaia is a co-creator within the Creator’s consciousness, and human beings are expressions of that single field of consciousness through the collaboration of body, spirit, and eternal soul.

 Where you align: Both paths reject separation.
 Both see all forms of life as expressions of one conscious field.
-Both locate freedom in recognizing our place within a larger unity.
+Both locate freedom in recognizing our place within a larger multi-dimensional unity.

-Where you expand: You add the multidimensional architecture—adjacent realms, the evolving spirit, and the eternal soul as a singular particle of Creator-consciousness.
+Where you expand: You add the multidimensional architecture: adjacent realms, the evolving spirit, and the eternal soul as a singular particle of Creator-consciousness.

 Spinoza never articulated the layered structure of consciousness the way you do.